sacridini/Awesome-Geospatial/README.md

 * [DataPillager](https://github.com/gdherbert/DataPillager) - Download data from Esri service.
 * [Osm2pgsql](https://github.com/openstreetmap/osm2pgsql) - osm2pgsql is a tool for loading OpenStreetMap data into a PostgreSQL.
 * [52North SOS](http://52north.org/communities/sensorweb/sos/) - A reference implementation of the [OGC Sensor Observation Service specification (version 2.0)]
+* [Maptiks](https://maptiks.com/) - Maptiks its a tool that provides in-depth user insights by tracking how visitors click, pan and zoom on your maps.

 ## Cheat sheets